sycomix/TextureToolkit/README.md

 # Setup
-Open the Projekt in your Visual Studio and Start the programm.
+Open the Projekt in your Visual Studio and start the programm.